marcoscaceres/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 ### Add to Home Screen Banner

-Chrome on Android has supported adding in your site to the homescreen for a while now, but recent versions support proactively suggesting sites be added using native [Web App install banners](https://developers.google.com/web/updates/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android?hl=en).
+Chrome on Android has supported adding your site to the home screen for a while now, but recent versions support proactively suggesting sites be added using native [web app install banners](https://developers.google.com/web/updates/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android?hl=en).

 <img
-src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-2-@1x.jpg" alt="The voice memos demo application displaying a webapp install banner prompt in Chrome for Android"/>
+src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-2-@1x.jpg" alt="The voice memos demo application displaying a web app install banner prompt in Chrome for Android"/>

 For the app install prompts to display your app must: